Gradient measures steepness: The gradient m is how steep a line is — rise ÷ run.

 Submit your answers and get instant feedback — what you did well, what's missing, and exactly what to write to score full marks.

-Point + gradient, or two points: Given a gradient and a point, drop them straight into point–gradient form.
-Given two points, find the gradient first, then do the same.
+Point + gradient, or two points: Given a gradient and a point: put the gradient into y = mx + c, then substitute the point to find c.

 IB-style question — a point and a gradient